krschroeder/baseframe_js/src/readmes/_readme.md

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)

 These are made to work with [Cash](https://github.com/fabiospampinato/cash) (with jQuery still an option) as the only dependency.
-Cash in a small jQuery alternative that give developers DOM traversing without the extra bloat.
+Cash is a small jQuery alternative that give developers DOM traversing without the extra bloat.
 In my opinion, having a DOM traversing Library is essential.
-While it adds some code to the page, saves you the hassle of writing extra.
 Also, everybody who's done any web developement is familiar with jQuery syntax.

 ## Some nice features are their is some shared syntax in the way they all operate.